3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

 ## Lesson Objectives:
 #### In this lesson, we will learn to...
-- Use Webpack to require JavaScript dependencies in our client-side code
 - Use Webpack to bundle our JavaScript into a single file
+- Use Webpack to require `npm` packages in our client-side code
 - Use `webpack --watch` along with `nodemon` to automatically compile our assets during development
 - Use loaders to add additional features to Webpack
 - Use the Babel loader to write ES2015 JavaScript for any browser
-- Use Webpack with Angular to create a new Controller

 ---
 ---
 ---
 npm installs and webpack config sample for reference:

-// npm i -D babel-core babel-loader babel-preset-env webpack require('webpack');
+// npm i -D babel-core babel-loader babel-preset-env webpack glob require('webpack');
 module.exports = {
     context: __dirname,